 Craft liquors and spirits in Argentina enjoy a boom

-The movement of liqueurs and craft spirits in Argentina is evolving at a great pace.
-These enjoy a boom.
+The movement of liquors and craft spirits in Argentina is evolving at a great pace, they are enjoying a big boom.

 With more than 150 projects registered in the movement of artisan spirits, in Argentina they enjoy a boom that even points abroad.
 Gin and whisky are the main craft drinks in a country led by beer, wine and aperitifs.